Charleston, West Virginia: Economy

-Economic development

-The City of Charleston recognizes the Charleston Area Alliance as its economic development organization.

 Culture

 Annual events and fairs

-Charleston is home to numerous annual events and fairs that take place throughout the city, from the banks of the Kanawha River to the capitol grounds.
+Charleston is home to numerous annual events and fairs that take place from the banks of the Kanawha River to the capitol grounds.

-The West Virginia Dance Festival, held between April 25 and 30, features dance students from across the state that attend classes and workshops in ballet, jazz and modern dance.
-At the finale, the students perform in the West Virginia State Theatre; these are free to the public.
+The West Virginia Dance Festival, held between April 25 and 30, features dance students from across the state that attend classes and workshops in ballet, jazz, and modern dance.
+At the finale, the students give free public performances at the West Virginia State Theatre.

-Beginning in 1982, Symphony Sunday, held annually usually the first weekend in June, is a full day of music, food, and family fun, culminating in a free performance by the West Virginia Symphony Orchestra and a fireworks display following.
-Throughout the day, local performing community dance and music ensembles present a series of their own selected pieces with the final performance being by the West Virginia Symphony Orchestra.
-The local performing community dance and music ensembles that perform for Symphony Sunday include the Kanawha Valley Ringers, the West Virginia Kickers, the Charleston Metro Band, the West Virginia Youth Symphony, the Mountain State Brass Band, and the Kanawha Valley Community Band.
-The now-defunct Charleston Neophonic Orchestra has also performed at the event.
+Symphony Sunday, held annually since 1982, usually the first weekend in June, is a full day of music, food, and family fun culminating in a free performance by the West Virginia Symphony Orchestra and a fireworks display.
+Throughout the day, local community dance and music ensembles perform.
+Ensembles that perform on Symphony Sunday include the Kanawha Valley Ringers, the West Virginia Kickers, the Charleston Metro Band, the West Virginia Youth Symphony, the Mountain State Brass Band, and the Kanawha Valley Community Band.
+The now-defunct Charleston Neophonic Orchestra also performed at the event.

 The NPR program Mountain Stage was founded in Charleston in 1983.
-The live performance music program, produced by West Virginia Public Broadcasting, and heard on the Voice of America and via NPR Music, records episodes regularly at the Culture Center Theater on the West Virginia State Capitol grounds.
+The live performance music program, produced by West Virginia Public Broadcasting and heard on the Voice of America and via NPR Music, records episodes at the Culture Center Theater on the West Virginia State Capitol grounds.

-Twice a year, in late April and again in early November, the West Virginia International Film Festival, where many domestic and international films are shown that range from full-length feature films, shorts, documentaries, animation and student films.
+Twice a year, in late April and early November, the West Virginia International Film Festival occurs, at which many domestic and international films are shown, including full-length feature films, shorts, documentaries, animation, and student films.

 Charleston hosts the annual Gazette-Mail Kanawha County Majorette and Band Festival for the eight public high schools in Kanawha County.
 The festival began in 1947 and has continued on as an annual tradition.
-The festival is held at the University of Charleston Stadium at Laidley Field in downtown Charleston.
+It is held at the University of Charleston Stadium at Laidley Field in downtown Charleston.
 It is the state's oldest music festival.